griffithlab/rnaseq_tutorial_wiki/Alignment.md

 You can also use samtools merge to combine bam files after alignment.
 This is the approach we will take.

 ##OPTIONAL STAR alignment
-perform alignments with STAR
-STAR alignment results can be used for Cufflinks analysis or other further RNA-seq analysis Some further optional parameter might be needed though (see STAR manual: 8.2.3: XS SAM strand attribute for Cufflinks/Cuffdiff).
+Perform alignments with STAR.
+STAR alignment results can be used for Cufflinks analysis or other further RNA-seq analysis.
+Some further optional parameters might be needed though (see STAR manual: 8.2.3: XS SAM strand attribute for Cufflinks/Cuffdiff).

 	cd $RNA_HOME/
 	mkdir -p alignments/star